VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 Rules in group evaluated one-by-one sequentially.

 **Important:** while recording rules execution is sequential, writing of timeseries results to remote storage is asynchronous.
-Hence, user shouldn't rely on recording chaining when result of pervious recording rule is reused in next one.
+Hence, user shouldn't rely on recording rules chaining when result of previous recording rule is reused in next one.

 `vmalert` also runs a web-server (`-httpListenAddr`) for serving metrics and alerts endpoints: